dchigullapally/CMPS183FinalProject_Crusin/README.md

-Use the web2py application "NivethaPart" becuase that is the most recent one
+Use the web2py application "Cruzin" becuase that is the most recent one